IRS Statute of Limitations and the Collection Statute Expiration Date (CSED)

 The statute of limitations works like a timer set for 10 years.
 The timer starts ticking on the day that the IRS assesses (or processes) the tax.
 Typically the tax assessment date is within a few days of when the return is received by the government.

-For example, if you file your 2022 return on April 10, 2023 and it is processed by the IRS on April 13, 2023, and you did nothing else to extend the statute, then the 10-year period for the IRS to collect the 2022 tax will end of April 13, 2033.
+For example, if you file your 2022 return on April 10, 2023 and it is processed by the IRS on April 13, 2023, and you did nothing else to extend the statute, then the 10-year period for the IRS to collect the 2022 tax will end on April 13, 2033.

 If you file your tax return early, then the 10-year statute of limitations starts on the due date of the return.